 How to get to Holbox Island ?
 In short, there are 2 main methods of transportation to Holbox Island: plane and road.
 Located off the north coast of the Yucatan, Holbox Island is one of the lesser-known treasures of Mexico’s Yucatan peninsula.

 As the crow flies, Holbox is 60.9 km north-west of Cancun.
 This peaceful island does have a small air strip.
 However, if you are travelling by road, the only means of reaching Holbox is by ferry from the mainland.

 To catch the ferry to Holbox, you need to head to a small fishing village called Chiquila.
 This is the only location operating a ferry service to Holbox and is a 2-3 hour drive from Cancun.

 How to Get to Holbox Island By Plane

-How to Get to Holbox Island By Road
+How to Get to Isla Holbox By Road

 To reach Holbox island by road, you need to head to the small fishing port of Chiquila in the north of the Yucatan peninsula.
 From here, you are obliged to take the ferry to Holbox.

 If you decide to travel by road there are 3 options: public transport, self-drive or private shuttle.

 The fishing port of Chiquila is found in the northern end of the state of Quintana Roo.
 You will arrive here by bus or by car.
 If you have a car, you need to park it in Chiquila as no cars are allowed on Holbox Island.
 In Chiquila, you will find a gas station, grocery store and a restaurant.
 The main reason to go to Chiquila is to catch the ferry to Holbox Island.
 However , if you arrive between June and August, you can take a whale shark tour.